learn-academy-2021-bravo/week-5-assessment-guillermogb88/interview-questions.md

   Your answer: a data base written in Sql and yes there is

   Researched answer: relational database stores and provides access to data points that are related to one another. yes there is non relational data bases.
+(MoongooseDB)